Pipeline Protocol

 More Message Types

-For a complete list of callback messages and detailed descriptions, please refer to Callback Protocol.
+For a complete list of callback messages and detailed descriptions, please refer to Callback Protocol and MaaMsg.h.